Velocidex/velociraptor/docs/wix/README.md

 Repacking replaces the placeholder inside the MSI with the real configuration file.
 The new MSI will then automatically install the correct configuration file.

+If you want to build a customized MSI which can also be repacked you need to use the placeholder config file (located in the `output/client.config.yaml` file) in the MSI, then the repacking code can find it and replace it with the final config as needed.

 # Official Velociraptor MSI